ZHassanQ/PSVita-Guide/README.md

 ## Plugins

-There are many plugins i will list the best plugins i see for myself in this **[release.](https://github.com/ZHassanQ/Vita-Guide/releases/tag/PRX)** Because each plugin has his own name and directory i created an **[MD file](https://github.com/ZHassanQ/Vita-Guide/blob/main/Plugins.md)** you can read it to see for each plugin and in each one i will write what you need to write in `ur0:tai/"config.txt"` file.
+There are many plugins, and i will list the best plugins i see for myself in this **[release.](https://github.com/ZHassanQ/Vita-Guide/releases/tag/PRX)** Because each plugin has his own name and directory i created an **[MD file](https://github.com/ZHassanQ/Vita-Guide/blob/main/Plugins.md)** you can read it to see for each plugin and in each one i will write what you need to write in `ur0:tai/"config.txt"` file.
 And in the end there will be a list if you want to download all the plugins i recommend at one time.
 And after that there will be Adrenaline plugins.

 ### Plugins Navigation